<<Read Time: 4 Minutes>>

 If that is, indeed, the case, we ought to have a quite joyous city here in the Capital.
-A variety of breakfast/lunch hubs are spread across town like melting butter on toast, so you are sure to find happiness in any corner of the city.
+A variety of breakfast and lunch hubs are spread across town like melting butter on toast, so you are sure to find happiness in any corner of the city.
 These aren't just any regular spots in Cheyenne, they are fun breakfast places where you can start your day with a smile.

-Not far off I-80, this little place is a locals’ hangout, perfect for the traveler who wants a piece of true Cheyenne as they are passing though.
+Not far off I-80, Diamond Horseshoe is a locals’ breakfast hangout, perfect for the traveler who wants a piece of true Cheyenne as they are passing though.
 The comfort food served until 4 p.m.
 (2 p.m. on Sundays).

 “I eat here at least once a week.
 This is truly a local hang out and the place in the morning is mostly regulars.
 I personally love the great personal service, the food and the large portions they serve.
 The staff is always friendly and helpful to everyone.
 The menu has a very wide variety of choices with Breakfast, Lunch & Dinner.
 They serve mostly Traditional American fare with some Mexican choices as well.” – Jose M.